usherlabs/logstore-examples/readme.md

 ## How to run it?

+- install using your favourite package manager. e.g. `npm install`
+- copy `.env.example` to `.env` and fill in the required values
-Find the scripts inside `package.json`
+- find and run scripts inside `package.json`

 ## How to contribute?
 1. Fork and clone the repository.